Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 Final implementation reference list

-These are the public references an AI coding agent should be handed first when recreating this system:
+These are the public references an AI coding agent should be handed first when implementing this system:

 - OpenClaw as the orchestration layer